saadimalik211/ddnsaws/README.md

 LICENSE
 -------
-Distributed under the MIT License.
+Distributed under the GNU License.
 See 'LICENSE' for more information.

 CONTACT